List of largest Nordic companies

 This is a list of the largest companies from the Nordic countries, as determined by different factors.
 There are several ways of ranking companies, be it by revenue, income, market value or number of employees.
 Arguably, the most complete list, is the annual Forbes Global 2000 list, a ranking based on four metrics.
 Of note, IKEA Group, with $37.6 billion in annual revenue and $4.8 billion in annual profit, is not included on the Forbes Global 2000 list.

 Largest Nordic companies according to Forbes

 The Forbes Global 2000 published on 18 April 2012 is a ranking of largest companies in the world, by a mix of four metrics: sales, profits, assets and market value.
 The ranking number shows the ranking among all other Nordic companies on the list, while the number displayed within parenthesis shows the actual ranking among all the companies on the Forbes Global 2000 list.

-The ranking is based on the most recent available annual reports, as of April 2012.
+The ranking is based on annual reports, as of April 2012.
 As a consequence, the data is most likely based on 2011 annual reports and market values are most likely those of April 2012 (unless otherwise noted).